Black fathers more likely to play, dress and share a meal with their child, data shows - ExBulletin

 Fathers and mental health experts told CNN they shared the importance of fatherhood and their experiences with and as Black fathers.

-Fathers are important for helping their children see all that they can be, said Dr. Jennifer Noble, a licensed psychologist based in Los Angeles.
+Fathers are important in helping their children see all that they can be, said Dr. Jennifer Noble, a licensed psychologist based in Los Angeles.

 Seeing moms and dads change a diaper, care for a child and play helps boys and girls interact with both parents, she said.